Galaxies Messier 89 & Messier 90

 Physical Properties of Galaxy M 90

 M 90 is a beautiful spiral galaxy and about 59 million years away from us.
 It contains about one trillion (1012) stars and 1000 globular clusters.
 With the exception of the inner region, few new stars form in the arms.
 Past interactions with neighboring galaxies have probably taken gas and material that M 90 would need for the formation of new stars in the outer regions.
 In the future, M 90 could evolve into a lenticular galaxy.
 In contrast to most other galaxies, M 90 does not move away from us, but comes towards us.
-It seems to revolve around the colossal center of mass of the Virgo cluster.
+It seems to revolve around the colossal centre of mass of the Virgo cluster.
 This is moving away from us, but the M 90 is moving faster.
 [215] Measured distances are ranging from 9 Mpc to 18 Mpc.
 [145]

 IC 3583